donderom/donderom.github.io/content/posts/compositional-streaming-of-services-with-fs2.md

 }
 ```

-We're using the [refined](https://github.com/fthomas/refined) library here to specify the `Region` type which checks if a string matches the region name regex.
+We're using the [refined](https://github.com/fthomas/refined) library here to specify the `Region` type, which checks if a string matches the region name regex.

 The full config will look like this: